clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ### Fork/Join Framework

-TBD
+*TBD*

 ## Other Approaches to Concurrency

 There are also other approaches to concurrency that neither Clojure nor Java cover.
-The growing adoption of *message passing* concurrency (the [Actor model](http://en.wikipedia.org/wiki/Actor_model) and [CSP](http://en.wikipedia.org/wiki/Communicating_Sequential_Processes)) lead to creation of several JVM-based frameworks for message passing.
-Some of the most popular ones include
+The growing adoption of *message passing* concurrency (the [Actor model](http://en.wikipedia.org/wiki/Actor_model) and [CSP](http://en.wikipedia.org/wiki/Communicating_Sequential_Processes)) lead to the creation of several JVM-based frameworks for message passing.
+Some of the most popular ones
+include:

  * [Akka](http://akka.io)
  * [Jetlang](http://code.google.com/p/jetlang/)
  * [LMAX Disruptor](http://lmax-exchange.github.com/disruptor/)

-Akka Java API can be used from Clojure either directly or with a library called [Okku](https://github.com/gaverhae/okku).
+Akka's Java API can be used from Clojure either directly or via a library called [Okku](https://github.com/gaverhae/okku).

-In LMAX Disruptor, event instances passed around are assumed to mutable so the framework is of limited use with Clojure.
+In LMAX Disruptor, event instances passed around are assumed to be mutable, so the framework is of limited use with Clojure.

 ## Runtime Parallelism